Back to all blogs

 Why Your GP Should Be Your First Port of Call

-If you suspect your high cholesterol is linked to your thyroid, your first step must always be to see your NHS GP.
-High cholesterol can be "silent," meaning it rarely causes symptoms until a significant cardiovascular event occurs.
-However, if you are experiencing sudden or severe symptoms—such as chest pain, sudden shortness of breath, or numbness in the face or limbs—you must seek urgent medical attention by calling 999 or visiting A&E immediately.
+If you suspect your high cholesterol is linked to your thyroid, your first step must be to see your NHS GP.
+High cholesterol is often "silent," meaning it rarely causes symptoms until a significant event occurs.

 Identifying the Markers: What a Blood Test Tells You

-The Lipid Panel
+The Lipid Panel:

-• Total Cholesterol: The overall amount of cholesterol in your blood.
+• Total Cholesterol: Your overall cholesterol level.

 The Blue Horizon Approach to Thyroid Testing